emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 	(f : hom A x y)				-- An arrow in the base.
 	(v : hom A y a)				-- A lift of the codomain.
 	: is-contr (dhomTo-representable A a x y f v)
-	:= is-equiv-toContr-is-contr (dhomTo-representable A a x y f v) (∑ (d : hom A x a), (hom2 A x y a f v d)) (is-segal-representable-dhomTo-hom2 A AisSegal a x y f v) (AisSegal x y a f v)
+	:= is-contr-is-equiv-to-contr (dhomTo-representable A a x y f v) (∑ (d : hom A x a), (hom2 A x y a f v d)) (is-segal-representable-dhomTo-hom2 A AisSegal a x y f v) (AisSegal x y a f v)